TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/PermissionsManagement/SettingUpBackendGroups/Index.rst

     selected branches of pages in the tree.

-    Those groups will be assigned directly to the pages (see Page Permissions for more details) following the TSConfig or the Access Module configuration.
+    Those groups will be assigned directly to the pages (see Page Permissions for more details) following the TSConfig or the :guilabel:`Permissions` module configuration.

 .. _database-mount: